Seeing the Big Picture: 3 Ways to Chart Your DNA Matches

 –After adding the first deceased person to your tree, this box will open.
 Name your tree; it could be called Research Tree or DNA Matches, or Genetic Family Tree, etc. Un-check the green box to make your tree private.
 This can be helpful if you are unsure of the relationships you are charting; it will ensure that your unproven relationships won’t be copied erroneously into someone else’s tree.

 –Continue building your family tree by adding people with whom you share DNA and their direct line ancestors.

 –Click on a person in your family tree, when the box opens, click on Profile.

 –To add a DNA image to the gallery, draw or find a free image online, then add the DNA image to the Gallery tab on the profile page of your match, and click Upload Media.
 After it is loaded, click Save.

 Click on the profile picture of the DNA match, the gallery box will open, instructions direct you to “select a profile image for __________,” choose the DNA symbol or photo, drag the highlighted box to show the parts of the image you prefer, or click on “show full image.”
 Now the DNA image will show as the profile photo, and you will be able to easily identify your DNA matches.

-–As you locate the parents, grandparents, etc of your DNA match, you can also mark them with a DNA image, or with symbol such as an asterisk, after their name to show that they are a confirmed biological relative.
+–As you locate the parents, grandparents, etc. of your DNA match, you can also mark them with a DNA image, or with a symbol such as an asterisk, after their name to show that they are a confirmed biological relative.

-The advantage to this type of chart is that it includes all of the features of Ancestry.com family trees, and you can work in the same website with your AncestryDNA matches.
+The advantage of this type of chart is that it includes all of the features of Ancestry.com family trees, and you can work on the same website with your AncestryDNA matches.
 You can also add information from other DNA testing companies into the notes and suffix portion of the profile.